A Traditional New Years Eve at a Finca. Trinidad Cuba

 To be honest I was in shock.
-I was not expecting such a humble place, yet we had been invited as family, and my son was being shown the farm life, and was loving it.
+I was not expecting such a humble place, yet we had been invited as a family, and my son was being shown the farm life and was loving it.

 And as a new culture to learn, and I sat in a broken chair drinking Havana Rum and cleaning the husks from the rice grains in a big dish, whilst their daughter cleaned the beans.

 Kittens were pulled from rusty buckets, amid the rubbish in the yard.

 Chickens dived into the rice bowl and were shun away.
 Hygiene was pretty well nonexistent, so I figured the cooking would kill the germs.

 My son ran around with their 5-year-old Grand-daughter, and soon they were riding the horse.
 In fact, he rode it around the property for hours.

 Tumbling and rolling in the dirt.
 Discovering cow bones and skulls.